Bikash-Raya/vulnerable-webserver-rce-detection-incident-response-/README.md

 ## ♻️ Recovery

-Recovery is conditional on the development team deploying the code fix.
-Until then, the NSG Deny rule remains in place as an interim control.
+Recovery depends on the dev team deploying the fix.
+Until then I am keeping the NSG Deny rule as an interim control.

 **Recovery checklist:**
 - Confirm patched `index.php` is deployed to `/var/www/html/internal/`